 Climate Transparency partners are working in G20 countries towards this goal by:

 – Providing analysis and recommendations on how a decarbonization can be achieved;

 – Involving decision-makers and change agents to share learnings, discuss challenges and opportunities;

 – Engage in cross-country learnings to increase awareness, knowledge and also capacity.

-Discover more about our events and blog articles on the decarbonisation of the transport sector:
+Discover more about our events and blog articles on the decarbonisation of the transport sector.